The following is adapted from the Royal Australian Navy News, 17 April 1970 edition, page 4.

 Fleet Air Arm

-The revitalised Fleet Air Arm was comprised, seven Naval Air Squadrons split into two groups — the Training Air Group (permanently based at Albatross), and the Carrier Air Group, which embarked in Melbourne.
+The revitalised Fleet Air Arm was comprised of seven Naval Air Squadrons split into two groups — the Training Air Group (permanently based at Albatross), and the Carrier Air Group, which embarked in Melbourne.
 The squadrons, their aircraft and roles were as follows:

 TRAINING AIR GROUP: